 • Transfer patients to X-rays, MRIs, CT scans, and other testing locations as directed by care teams

-Successfully completing nursing school is an accomplishment to highlight on your resume.
+Completing nursing school is an accomplishment to highlight on your resume.
 Make sure to list your degree and any licenses or certifications you hold.
 If you have a license or National Provider Identifier (NPI) number, include that in this section.
-If you’re a new graduate with no practical work experience, it’s a good idea to include some of the topics you covered in your clinicals to show the reviewer you have hands-on nursing experience, even if it wasn’t a paid position.
+Suppose you’re a new graduate with no practical work experience.
+In that case, it’s a good idea to include some of the topics you covered in your clinicals to show the reviewer you have hands-on nursing experience, even if it wasn’t a paid position.

 Education